-The daily cases reported, based on a seven-day average, over this two-week period was eleven.
-This indicates that, on average, there have been eleven new cases each day throughout Carson City.
-Carson City is beginning to see a slight decrease in the average number of cases reported each week (Graph 4).
-Forty-eight percent of cases were female, and fifty-two percent were male.
+The daily cases reported, based on a seven-day average, over this two-week period was thirteen.
+This indicates that, on average, there have been thirteen new cases each day throughout Carson City.
+Carson City is beginning to see a slight increase in the average number of cases reported each week (Graph 4).
+Fifty-five percent of cases were female, and forty-five percent were male.
 The average age of Carson City cases was forty-one years old.